Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

 \subsection{Low-Schmidt-rank approximation of general operators}

 As discussed above, it has been established that time-evolved states admit efficient low-rank approximations.
 A natural question is whether a similar low-rank approximation exists at the level of the time-evolution operator itself.
-The problem of approximating an operator in terms of operator norm is, however, significantly more challenging.
-To address this, we demonstrate that there exists a complexity separation between Schmidt-rank approximability of time-evolved quantum states and that of the corresponding time-evolution unitary. \\ {\bf [Proposition~\ref{No_go_theorem_approx} (informal)]} There exist Hamiltonians $H_{AB}$ with $\bar{\mJ}(V_{AB}) = 1$ for which the unitary $e^{-iH_{AB}t}$ does not admit any low-rank approximation in a certain time regime. \\ Note that $\bar{\mJ}(V_{AB}) = 1$ means that any time-evolved quantum state is well-approximated by a low-Schmidt-rank state (see also Proposition~\ref{Prop:MPO_approximation}), while low-rank operators cannot approximate the time-evolution operator.
+In conclusion, approximating an operator with respect to the operator norm is significantly more challenging.
+To address this, we demonstrate that there exists a complexity separation between Schmidt-rank approximability of time-evolved quantum states and that of the corresponding time-evolution unitary. \\ {\bf [Proposition~\ref{No_go_theorem_approx} (informal)]} There exist Hamiltonians $H_{AB}$ with $\bar{\mJ}(V_{AB}) = 1$ for which the unitary $e^{-iH_{AB}t}$ does not admit any low-rank approximation in a certain (but constant) time regime. \\ Note that $\bar{\mJ}(V_{AB}) = 1$ means that any time-evolved quantum state is well-approximated by a low-Schmidt-rank state (see also Proposition~\ref{Prop:MPO_approximation}), while low-rank operators cannot approximate the time-evolution operator.
 This negative result is derived from classical lower bounds on Kolmogorov width~\cite{Kas74,Gluskin1986,Foucart2013}.

 Although a general relationship between entanglement generation and operator-level low-rank approximability remains elusive, one possible direction is proposed in Conjecture~\ref{conj:operator_approx}, which is formulated using a generalized version of the SE strength (see Def.~\ref{Def:Interaction_strength_renyi}).
 Furthermore, we provide sufficient conditions for the existence of operator low-rank approximations, which are formalized in Theorem~\ref{thm:Schmidt_rank_truncation}.
 These results highlight the subtle but fundamental difference between approximability at the state level and at the operator level, and suggest that the spectral-entangling framework may offer a path toward resolving this gap.